capn-nepal/website-cms/README.md

 cd backend
 cp env.example .env
 ```
-> NOTE: The backend has a higher priority than the ai-chatbot-cms.
+> NOTE: The backend has a higher priority than the website-cms.
 You can add backend environment variables in the CMS, but you must create a .env file in the backend for them to work.

 Build the docker image
 ```bash